juanjqo/dqrobotics-interface-coppeliasim/README.md

 # cpp-interface-coppeliasim

-A DQ Robotics interface with CoppeliaSim based on ZeroMQ remote API.
+An unofficial DQ Robotics interface with CoppeliaSim based on ZeroMQ remote API.

 Note: This project is under active development, incomplete, and experimental/unstable.
-Furthermore, it is compatible with MacOS only.
+Furthermore, it is compatible with macOS only.
 Ubuntu versions are expected later.

 ## Requirements